jasonumiker/serverless-multicloud-example/README.md

 Copy the relevant severless-xxx.yml file for the cloud you want (AWS, GCP or Azure) to serverless.yml and do a sls deploy.

+You also need to provide an Internet-facing Mongo URL via environment variable in the serverless-xxx.yml file to use the Mongo CRUD functionality.

 Note that for GCP some initial setup is required as described here - https://serverless.com/framework/docs/providers/google/guide/credentials/.
 The other clouds you just need valid login details and CLIs configured to proceed.